-The debt markets have recently become more global, complex, and stretched as transactions are put on accelerated timetables.
-Indenture trustees, investors (particularly hedge funds), and issuers are increasingly asked to interface with and work together on complex transactions and fast-moving defaults.
+Debt markets have become more global, complex, and stretched as transactions are put on accelerated timetables.
+Indenture trustees, investors (particularly funds), and issuers are increasingly asked to collaborate on complex transactions and fast-moving defaults.

-We have assembled a multidisciplinary corporate trust and bondholders rights team to address a full range of issues confronted by indenture trustees and investors.
 From debt origination and indenture interpretation to default and dispute resolution, Foley offers strong national experience and breadth that combines public finance, transactional and securities, bankruptcy and restructuring, and securities litigation.
-Our attorneys also are recognized for their knowledge in indenture interpretation and enforcement and the representation of bondholder and corporate trustee interests in large-scale bond and structured finance transactions and defaults.
+Our attorneys are recognized for their knowledge in indenture interpretation and enforcement and the representation of bondholder and corporate trustee interests in large-scale bond and structured finance transactions and defaults.

 Our significant regulatory experience includes counseling trustees on compliance with the Trust Indenture Act (TIA), security law compliance, disclosure issues, and other laws and regulations governing corporate trustees, such as regulations issued by the Office of the Comptroller of the Currency (OCC).